Subreports in Power BI paginated reports

 In the Save As dialog box, select a Power BI workspace where you can store your paginated reports.

 After you save both reports to the same workspace, you can add one to the other as a subreport.
 There are two ways to add a subreport.

 On the Insert ribbon, select the Subreport button, or right-click on the report canvas and select Insert > Subreport.

 Select the Browse button > navigate to the report you want to use as the subreport > specify the name of the subreport in the Name text box.

 To pass parameters from the parent report to the subreport, define a report parameter in the report that you use as the subreport.
 When you place the subreport in the parent report, you can select the report parameter and a value to pass from the parent report to the report parameter in the subreport.

 The parameter that you select from the subreport is a report parameter, not a query parameter.

 You can place a subreport in the main body of the report or in a data region.
 If you place a subreport in a data region, the subreport repeats with each instance of the group or row in the data region.
 You can pass a value from the group or row to the subreport.
 In the subreport value property, use a field expression for the field containing the value you want to pass to the subreport parameter.

-For more about working with parameters and subreports, see Add a subreport and parameters in the SQL Server Reporting Services documentation.
+For more about working with parameters and subreports, see Add a subreport and parameters.

 Preview paginated reports in Report Builder